CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ![](intersight-04-iks-hello-images/dash.png)

-# Use Intersight UI to scale up and down the cluster
+# Use Intersight UI to scale up the cluster

 Update the cluster profile and increase the number of worker nodes, Deploy: